Grant, vacate, remand

+Examples

-An example of the Supreme Court issuing a GVR order is the case of Kansas v.
-Limon.
-Under Kansas state law, statutory rape charges involving minors were greatly reduced if both parties were teenagers with few years between them.
+Kansas v.
+Limon: Under Kansas state law, statutory rape charges involving minors were greatly reduced if both parties were teenagers with few years between them.
 However, the law specifically excluded same-sex sexual conduct.
 Limon, 18 years old at the time, had performed oral sex on a 14-year-old boy with his consent, which was defined by Kansas law as rape regardless of consent from the 14-year-old.
 Because they were both male, the statute minimizing Limon's sentence did not apply.
 He was sentenced to over a decade longer in prison than if it were opposite-sex sexual conduct.
 When Limon challenged the law, both a trial court and the Kansas Court of Appeals upheld the law, relying in part on the 1986 US Supreme Court case Bowers v.
 Hardwick.
 When the Kansas Supreme Court refused to hear the case, Limon filed a petition for a writ of certiorari with the U.S. Supreme Court in 2002.

 On June 26, 2003, the Supreme Court decided Lawrence v.
 Texas.
 Lawrence overruled the Bowers case on which the Kansas courts had relied; it held that state laws forbidding consensual sex between two people of the same sex are unconstitutional.
 In light of this, on June 27, the Supreme Court granted Limon's petition, vacated the ruling of the Kansas Court of Appeals, and remanded the case for further consideration.
 After the Court of Appeals again upheld the law, the Kansas Supreme Court agreed to hear the case and unanimously struck down the part of the law excluding same-sex sexual conduct.